 p-value: Based on the frequentist regression, this index represents the probability for a given statistical model that, when the null hypothesis is true, the statistical summary (such as the sample mean difference between two compared groups) would be greater than or equal to the actual observed results (Wasserstein, Lazar, & others, 2016).

-p-direction: the “Probability of Direction” (pd) corresponds to the probability (expressed in percentage) that the effect is stricly positive or negative (consistently with the median’s sign).
+p-direction: the “Probability of Direction” (pd) corresponds to the probability (expressed in percentage) that an effect is strictly positive or negative (consistently with the median’s sign).

 p-MAP: the MAP-based p-value is related to the odds that a parameter has against the null hypothesis (Mills, 2017; Mills & Parent, 2014).